andrew4699/react-see-through/README.md

 ### Example
 ![Example](example.png)
 **\* react-see-through is used here to create the black mask above everything except the tutorial [(source)](https://calsynk.com)**

+### How is this different from a Modal?
+The black mask appears around existing elements on the page.

 ## Installation
 `npm install --save react-see-through`